(STUDY GUIDE IS AT THE END OF THE NOTES)

 B. Conceptualism: There is no universal "thing" in the world corresponding to the universal term.
 However, we do form concepts in our minds which we apply to all the individuals, and the concept may be universal.
 "The species, dog" refers not only to individual dogs, but also to my concept.
 But again, how do we come up with this concept?
 If it doesn't reflect something in the world, is it just false?

 C. Moderate Realism: We have a universal concept which we apply to individuals and there is something -- a real nature or essence -- in the individuals themselves which makes it correct for us to apply this concept. ("Realism" because the universal has some sort of real, i.e. extra mental, existence.)
-There is no one, universal substance (really existing "thing") which they all share, or which transcends them, but nonetheless when we construct our universal concept it reflects something which is genuinely in the individuals.
-But if there's no one "thing" in the world to which our concept corresponds, how can it accurately reflect the world?
+There is no one, universal substance (really existing "thing") which all the membersof the kind share, or which transcends them, but nonetheless when we construct our universal concept it reflects something which is genuinely in the individuals.

 --Aristotle is usually labelled a moderate realist.
 The form is in the things and our knowledge comes from abstraction after observing the things.